 About Richard

-To stick with the canoeing theme, lets say they are like a canoeist who has been too long in the wilderness.
+To use a canoeing analogy, imagine a canoeist who has been a long time in the wilderness.
 They round a bend in the stream and find themselves facing a massive beaver dam, forced to stop and consider their options.
 They look around at all the pooling water, the flooded forest, the eroding river banks.
 Everything feels waterlogged, the flow has stopped, and they wonder, “what now?”

 I know how this feels.
-After 24 years as an executive in the non-profit sector, I reached a place like that.
-It was a reality I hadn’t wanted to acknowledge — complicated working relationships, endless administration duties, feeling burned out, and feeling a slow erosion of my will to go on.
+After 24 years as a leader in a non-profit organization, I reached a place like that.
+It was a reality I hadn’t wanted to acknowledge — complicated working relationships, endless administration duties, feeling burned out, and seeing the slow erosion of my will to go on.

 What followed was one of the most disorienting, but ultimately clarifying, passages of my life.
-A single dream, a letter I wrote to a teacher from my past, a therapist who asked, quietly, whether I’d ever considered doing this work myself, and within a few months I was back in the flow again.
+A single dream, a letter I wrote to a teacher from my past, a therapist who asked, quietly, whether I’d ever considered doing this work myself, and within a few months I was back in the flow again, paddling with renewed energy and enthusiasm.

 I believe there are no bad parts in us.
-No broken pieces or damaged goods — only parts of us that have been working very hard, for a very long time, to keep us safe.
-There are some wounds for sure, some of them healed, some not, but flowing through it all is a hidden unity, the thing that makes you, you.
+No broken pieces or irreparable wounds.
+I see parts that have been working very hard, for a very long time, to keep us safe or to get our needs met.
+There are some wounds for sure, some of them healed, some not, but flowing through it all is a hidden unity, something that makes you, you.

 And that is where stream work begins.
 Your True Self.